Retirement Options for Tenured Faculty

 Upon retirement, the faculty member becomes a member of the emeritus faculty upon approval by the Board of Trustees.

 As a condition to entering phased retirement, the faculty member will be required to sign and not revoke a release (see Section VII below).
 The phased retirement period will not commence until the release becomes effective.

 This part of the policy permits a faculty member who has retired and has been granted emeritus status to perform a limited amount of subsequent teaching or to serve as an investigator on externally funded research projects, subject to approval of the relevant department or unit head and dean.
 In order to facilitate such teaching and/or funded research, the faculty member must be given an active appointment that sets forth, among other things, the percentage commitment, duration, and the basis and amount of compensation.
 Depending on the nature of the appointment given and level of commitment, the faculty member may be eligible for certain benefits in accordance with the terms of the applicable benefit plans under the circumstances.

-In addition, programs and materials will be provided by outside organizations and professionals, such as TIAA and Vanguard, rather than by the university itself, but at no cost to the faculty members.
+In addition, programs and materials will be provided by outside organizations and professionals rather than by the university itself, but at no cost to the faculty members.
 These programs will include the opportunity to meet individually or in groups to discuss aspects of financial and retirement planning.

 It is understood that assistance with financial planning under this policy will not encompass such arrangements or advice as would cast the university in the role of a fiduciary under the Employee Retirement Income Security Act of 1974, as amended, with respect to investment advice.